Cyclone1070/deployagent/docs/contributing/architecture_guidelines.md

 **Goal**: Decoupling and testability.

 *   **Define where used**: Do NOT define interfaces in the implementing package.
 Define them in the consumer package.
+    *   **Why**: The consumer knows what it needs.
+The implementer should not dictate the contract.
+    *   **Benefit**: You can swap implementations without touching the consumer.
+You can mock easily in tests.

 *   **Small Interfaces**: Keep interfaces minimal (`Reader` vs `ReadWriteCloser`).
+    *   **Why**: Large interfaces force implementers to provide methods they don't use.
+This creates coupling and bloat.
+    *   **Rule of Thumb**: If an interface has more than 5 methods, it's probably too big.
+Split it by use case.

+*   **No Shared Interfaces**: Interfaces are **local** to the package that uses them.
+They are NOT shared across packages, even sibling packages.
+    *   **Why**: Sibling packages should not know each other exist.
+If `file/` and `directory/` both need filesystem access, each defines its own interface with only the methods IT needs.
+    *   **Trade-off**: This creates duplication.
+You accept a small amount of duplication in exchange for massive decoupling and testability.
+This is the correct trade-off.

+> [!CAUTION]
+> **ANTI-PATTERN**: Shared Interface Library
+> *   **Bad**: Creating `internal/interfaces/filesystem.go` with a 10-method `FileSystem` interface that everyone imports.
+> *   **Why**: This is just `model/` in disguise.
+It creates a central dependency, couples all consumers, and forces implementers to satisfy methods they don't need.
+> *   **Solution**: Each consumer defines its own minimal interface.
+Duplication is acceptable.
+Coupling is not.

 **Example**:
 If `service` uses a database, `service` defines the `Repository` interface.
 The `database` package implements it.